felixdotIO/referrals/README.md

 # "Referral Reward Programs and Customer Value in Digital Transportation Platforms" - Associated Code

 The file "Thesis.R" contains the code for the differential customer value analysis within the paper mentioned above.
+The last edit of the code was at 10:09 AM on 06-30-2022.

 **Methods covered**
 - OLS